-The Council of Governors allows members to become more involved in the work of the Trust.
-They represent the views of trust members, and the public, and have a say in the future delivery and development of services at Nottinghamshire Healthcare NHS Foundation Trust.
+Our Council of Governors allows members to become more involved in the work of the Trust.
+They represent the views of Trust members and the public, and have a say in the future delivery and development of services at the Trust.

-This provides a really important opportunity to learn more about Nottinghamshire Healthcare.
-Being a Governor gives a real sense of achievement by helping the Trust to improve, and is a great opportunity for personal and professional development.
+Being a governor gives a real sense of achievement through helping the Trust to improve and is a great opportunity for personal and professional development.

-The Council of Governors is accountable to the members of the Trust via its Public, Staff and Partner Governors.
-The Trust will consult and involve the Council in the planning and strategic direction of the organisation.
-The Council meets formally on 4 occasions during the year and annually at its Annual Members and Annual General Meeting.
+The Council of Governors is accountable to the members of the Trust through the public, staff and partner governors.
+We consult and involve the council in the planning and strategic direction of the organisation.
+The council meets formally on four occasions during the year and annually at its Annual Members and Annual General Meeting.